 James D. Hicks

-James D. Hicks is a native of Fredericksburg, Virginia.
-He holds degrees in music from the Peabody Institute of Music of Johns Hopkins University, Yale University, and the University of Cincinnati.
-Other studies include courses at the Royal School of Church Music in England.
+James D. Hicks lives and works out of Bernardsville, NJ, USA, and holds degrees in music from the Peabody Institute of Music, Yale University, and the University of Cincinnati.
+Other studies include instruction at the Royal School of Church Music in England.
 He is an Associate of the American Guild of Organists.
-Hicks was Director of Music at The Presbyterian Church, Morristown, New Jersey from 1985–2011, where he conducted many of the church’s ensembles, administered the concert series, and served as organist.
-(Click here to view this artist's featured video.)
+Hicks held liturgical positions throughout the eastern United States, and in 2011 retired after twenty‐six years of service at The Presbyterian Church in Morristown, New Jersey.

 James has performed throughout the United States, Australia, New Zealand, and Europe.
 Most recently, he appeared as a soloist at the 2016 Åland Orgel Festival, Mariehamn, Finland.
 Other performances include a concert devoted exclusively to works that Hicks has commissioned at the 2015 Organo Novo Festival in Helsinki, Finland.
 In the summer of 2015, he participated in The International Organ Summer, held at the Hallgrimskirkja, Reykjavik, Iceland, and as a part of Summartónar in the Faroe Islands.
 James was a featured guest on Pipedreams, a nationally syndicated broadcast devoted to the music of the pipe organ in 2014.
 Michael Barone, the host of Pipedreams devoted the entirety of this program (Pipedreams # 1438) to James’ Nordic Journey series.
 In July 2013 he performed in several organ series in Finland, including the Helsinki Organ Summer and the Turku Summer Festival.
 He played for Swedish National Radio in March 2012, a broadcast that included world premieres of several modern works from that country.